Who funds it

 Working together these organisations have helped complete several smaller sections, 3.7km in total.
 You can enjoy these finished sections now.

-Auckland Council applied for infrastructure funding and was successful.
-Crown Infrastructure Partners, a central Government body, agreed to fund $35 million towards the design and construction of Sections 2 and 5 of the pathway.
+Auckland Council and Te Whau Pathway Environment Trust applied for infrastructure funding from Crown Infrastructure Partners, a central Government body, who agreed to fund $35 million towards the design and construction of Sections 2 and 5 of the pathway.

 Te Whau Pathway Environment Trust, in partnership with Auckland Council, will continue to keep the community up-to-date when additional funding is secured to construct the remaining sections of the path.